balenair/balenair/docs/01-hardware-selection.md

 This display is $11 or about a third the cost of the LED matrix and is based on the 10 LED [SparkFun Qwiic Stick](https://www.sparkfun.com/products/18354).
 (We only use eight of the ten LEDs that neatly fit the IAQ's case window.)
 In addition to one of these displays, you'll need a [100mm QT to QT cable](https://www.adafruit.com/product/4210) to connect it to the IAQ.

+With this option, you'll also need a SparkFun Qwiic multiport, available [here](https://www.adafruit.com/product/4861) and [here](https://www.sparkfun.com/products/18012)

 ## Remaining parts list

-Regardless of the options above, you'll need the following parts:
+With either display, you'll also need the following parts:

-- One SparkFun Qwiic multiport, available [here](https://www.adafruit.com/product/4861) and [here](https://www.sparkfun.com/products/18012)

-- One [Qwiic to female header cable](https://www.adafruit.com/product/4397) to connect the multiport to the Pi
+- One [Qwiic to female header cable](https://www.adafruit.com/product/4397) to connect the display to the Pi

-- One [200mm QT to QT cable](https://www.adafruit.com/product/4401) to connect the multiport to the first sensor.
+- One [200mm QT to QT cable](https://www.adafruit.com/product/4401) to connect the display to the first sensor.

 - One [100mm QT to QT cable](https://www.adafruit.com/product/4210) to connect the first sensor to the second sensor.
 Only required if you have two or three sensors!